Medieval Serfdom of Roman origin

 It is from these castles that the counties and duchies of Flanders, Brabant, Limburg, Gelre, Holland and Utrecht developed.
 This history can often be traced back to a single caste.
 These more significant warlords had underneath them vassals who had to swear allegiance to them and who ruled over villages and rural areas where they exploited the local peasants as serfs.
 The Lord of Oss as well as the neighbouring Lords of Megen, Oijen and Cuijk for example all were vassals under the Duke of Brabant.

 Slowly these regional counts and dukes started to take control over their larger regions and castles became incorporated in their networks and larger castles started to be built in particular during the 13th century.
-The ruler often traveled from castle to castle in order to cater for the food and other provisions of his court.
+The ruler often travelled from castle to castle in order to cater for the food and other provisions of his court.
 Until well into the 16th century it was often easier to travel to the supplies rather than to bring these supplies to one central place.

 With the more widespread use of gunpowder from the late 14th century onward the castles lost their strategic advantages as weapons of war.
 This resulted in widespread changes to warfare, governments and society in general.
-The costs of new weapons (canons, firearms, warships) was too much for the smaller rulers and this became a key driver behind the emergence of the larger states as we know them today.
+The costs of new weapons (canons, firearms, warships) were too much for the smaller rulers and this became a key driver behind the emergence of the larger states as we know them today.
 There was no longer the need for vassal provided military services, instead taxes were needed to pay for the new war efforts.

 One of the largest complexes of landweren was on the eastern side of Oss, from the river Maas in the north to the villages of Berchem and Heesch to the south in all a stretch of some 10 – 15 kilometres.
 Archaeologists have also excavated small holes, initially it was thought that poles would have been placed in them as another defence mechanism, however it is now believed that these were so called ‘trip holes’ which would have made it more difficult for horse to traverse the terrain.
 The first time this landweer was mentioned was in 1359 and it had been built to defend the people against the ongoing attacks from Gelre.
-There were also extensive defence walls to the north east of Ootmarsum, to defend itself against Bentheim.
+There were also extensive defence walls to the northeast of Ootmarsum, to defend itself against Bentheim.

 The system of these local fortifications flourished in feudal times when many local rulers lived in almost continuing situation of war with each other.
-Once a more central governance started to emerge these local fortifications started to loose their importance.
+Once a more central governance started to emerge these local fortifications started to lose their importance.

 Feudalism in Oss